mia-platform/distribution/README.md

 By default we strive to give the user of Magellano the most secure feature enabled by default for every modules and addons where possibile.
 These features are:

-- all pods run with dedicated ServiceAccounts with `automountServiceAccountToken` set to false and the `kubernetes.io/enforce-mountable-secrets` annotation set to `true` and an empty array of mountable secrets
+- all pods run with dedicated ServiceAccounts with `automountServiceAccountToken` set to false
 - every namespace will have a deny-all NetworkPolicy and a set of other NetworkPolicies to allow only the needed connections inside and outside the cluster
 - only pods that actually needs to be reached inside the cluster will have an associated Service